“If you have something you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.”

 The right to forget is often invoked once it is too late.
 The loss or diffusion of personal data - even if it was voluntary at the time - can often end in tears.

-Here are a few reasons you will want to be careful about what you post and fill out – something that is sure to come up in your next beginner’s computer class or IT course for seniors….
+Here are a few reasons you will want to be careful about what you post and fill out - something that is sure to come up in your next beginner’s computer classes or IT courses for seniors….

 Your professional reputation